 The “coca” plant refers to two species amongst the 230 in the Erythroxylum genus.

-The coca plant has a complex history.
-As the oldest cultivated medicinal plants species on Earth, we can trace back its usage 8000 years.
-In a traditional context, coca is not a new drug.
+As the oldest cultivated medicinal plants species on Earth, we can trace back coca usage over 8000 years.
+Coca is not a new drug.
 It is a substance fully integrated into the fabric of the community.
-Their perspective on the plant is that it is nutritionally dense.
+From their perspective, coca is nutritionally dense.
 Meaning, its applications are broad.
-The range of its medicinal properties span from helping enhance physical performance, to strengthening community bonds, to dental care.
+The range of its medicinal properties spans from helping enhance physical performance, to strengthening community bonds, to dental care.

 For example, the traditional way of consuming coca leaves is through the act of chewing.
 This results in a slow-time release of the stimulant throughout the day.
 That is a very different method of consuming than cocaine –a product of coca–is typically used.

 The study, published last week, not only produces substantial evidence of coca’s health benefits but flips the negative narrative about this substance right on its head.

 A large part of the world perceives cocaine as one of the most dangerous substances that exists.
 This study, in contrast, potentiates coca’s ability to make a superstar comeback as a positive tool in our day-to-day lives.
 Envisioning a way to work legally with this substance could benefit not only the health of a particular individual, but help dismantle the system of the illicit drug trade.
 This would create a significant economic and social impact on the South American countries that cultivate coca leaves.

 Right now, most of the coca production goes straight into the black market.
 Once it ships around the world, it appreciates a value of 94-143 billion dollars.
 That’s a significant amount of money that could be reallocated to help foster economic ties between modern medicine and the source.

 Cocaine became a sensation upon its discovery in the 19th century.
 Initially, coca had a bright and promising future in the New World as an ancient medicinal plant.